What is it like to live in Luxembourg? Is it an expat-friendly city?

-I always take guests for a stroll along the cities walls, admiring the views.
-We generally end up in the Grunnd area where a Kwak beer at the Scotts pub sitting by the river is key to relaxing.
+I always take guests for a stroll along the city walls, admiring the views.
+We generally end up in the Grund area where a Kwak beer at the Scotts pub sitting by the river is key to relaxing.

 The casemates are another cool thing to see.
-There is also the MOMA art museum which is quite nice.
+There is also the MOMA art museum, which is quite lovely.

 How to make new friends in Luxembourg?

 I found it super easy to make friends in the city.
 I joined Facebook groups, attend some meetups, and try to keep in touch with people.
 You’ll have friends in no time!